A Love of Adventure and Each Other

 What’s In a Name?

 The name “Hopeful Wanderings” was inspired by a song from Mumford and Sons called “Hopeless Wanderer”.
 That song contains the lyric – “I will share your road”, an idea that really resonated with Sarah and I as we were brainstorming names for this site.
-We changed the name a bit to reflect the sense of hope and wonder that we feel when we travel, as well as the hope that we have that this little site will grow into something larger one day.
+We changed the name a bit to reflect the sense of hope and wonder that we feel when we travel, and the hope that we will be able to continue traveling and seeing the world for many years to come.